 This period of editorship also saw a reduction in discrimination between the language of the 16th and 17th centuries.
 Entries were no longer omitted merely because they made their first appearance in Scots after 1600.
 Though the spelling may be anglicised, much of the usage of the 17th century is still characteristically Scots.
 She also oversaw the final rejection of the concept of separating entries by 'phonemic' variation, which had meant that readers needed to consult several entries in order to gain a full picture of the history of what was effectively the same 'word'.
 (Fortunately, since 2004, the ability to search DOST electronically within the Dictionary of the Scots Language has greatly helped to alleviate this difficulty when dealing with the earlier sections of the alphabet.)

 Inevitably, the perceptions of different editors have reflected the changing views of Scotland's past and present, and attitudes to the Scots language developed considerably between the 1920s and 2002.
 The project also evolved into an enterprise supported and funded by six of Scotland's Universities and a good number of Charitable Foundations, and, latterly, by the Scottish Office and the Scottish Arts Council.
 Current SLD editors hope to maintain this evolutionary progress in their stewardship of the DSL.

 - £225 per volume for volumes XI and XII

-The Dictionary of the Older Scottish Tongue can also be ordered online from Amazon.
-The links below will take you directly to the appropriate page.
+The Dictionary of the Older Scottish Tongue can also be ordered online.